Updated: Dec 3, 2022

 Copywriting: £50 per page

 Any website promotion services should be provided with their scope document because SEO is so closely related to site architecture. £250 doesn't even scratch the surface, and a reasonable ballpark figure for search engine optimisation services would be around £2,500 per annum.
 Check out my 90 day SEO plan to get started.

 Building A Weebly Or Wix Website

-Using a drag and drop website builder is the most cost-effective way of building a small five to ten-page website that won't need a lot of ongoing maintenance.
-For a business website, you should use the premium version to remove the adverts that will otherwise be displayed.
+Using drag and drop website builders are the most cost-effective way of building a small five to ten-page website that won't need a lot of ongoing maintenance.
+For a small business website, you should use the premium version to remove the adverts that will otherwise be displayed.

-Wix website builder is straightforward to use drag and drop website builder who can put together beautiful looking sites very quickly with it's a vast range of templates from which to choose.
+Wix website builder is straightforward to use drag and drop website builder which can put together beautiful looking sites very quickly and has a vast array of templates from which to choose.
 Read my Wix review if you are considering this option.

 An excellent Weebly or Wix designer should charge you around £500 to produce a beautiful looking site.
-You'll need to pay the £7.76 monthly hosting fee separately.
+You'll need to pay the monthly hosting plan fee separately.

 Building A Website In WordPress

-Creating a ten-page website in WordPress site gives you the future flexibility to add many more pages and is the standard way to go.
-A developer will modify an existing template for you and WordPress has a vast array of useful plugins to automate many tedious processes like on-page SEO.
+A website developer can modify an existing template for you and WordPress has a vast array of useful plugins to automate many tedious processes like on-page SEO.

 Building An eCommerce Website

-The beauty of using a cloud-based solution like Shopify is that if required, you can do some of the more straightforward set up yourself and save some of the development costs.
+The beauty of using a cloud-based website builders like EKM is that if required, you can do some of the more straightforward setups yourself and save some of the development costs.

-Creating your website using an agency, you'll be looking at around £10k all in with a decent SEO plan, maintenance fees and don't forget the £79 monthly hosting charge.
+Creating your website using a digital agency, you'll be looking at around £10k all in with proper SEO plan maintenance fees and don't forget the £79 monthly web hosting charge.